objectivedynamics42/studio-one/RecordingNotes.md

 ![Audio Roundtrip](https://github.com/objectivedynamics42/studio-one/blob/main/images/latency-display.png?raw=true)

 # Recording Audio
-## Hiding unused channels
-You can hide tracks using [the channel list](#channel_list)

-## Automatically returning to the start of a track once you've finished playing or recording
-Transport | Options |  Return to Start on Stop

 ## Setting levels
 ### In AudioBox iTwo
 Turn the input level shaft encoder down to zero and then edge it up gradualy while playing pretty